stripe/veneur/README.md

  > which offers a 99.9% confidence level with a 5% margin of error assuming a normal distribution, … which heavily biases the reservoir to the past 5 minutes of measurements.

 Datadog's DogStatsD — and StatsD — uses an exact histogram which retains all samples and is reset every flush period.
-This means that there is a loss of precision when using Veneur, but the resulting percentile values are meant to be more representative of of a global view.
+This means that there is a loss of precision when using Veneur, but the resulting percentile values are meant to be more representative of a global view.

 ## Lack of Host Tags